-Working memory, according to Baddley and Hitch, is made up of a few systems, which include components for information storage and processing.
+Working memory, according to Baddley and Hitch, is made up of several systems…

 - The Phonological Loop: This allows us to manage and retain spoken and written material in our memory.

-- The Episodic Buffer: integrates information from the phonological loop, visuospatial sketchpad, long-term memory, and the perceptive entrance into a coherent sequence.
+- The Episodic Buffer: Integrates information from the phonological loop, visuospatial sketchpad, long-term memory, and the perceptive entrance into a coherent sequence.

 - Integrate two or more things that took place close together.
 For example, remembering and responding to the information that was said during a conversation.

 - Associate a new concept with previous ideas.
 It allows us to learn

 - Retain information while we pay attention to something else.
 E.g. following a recipe while we talk on the phone.

 We use our working or operative memory on a daily basis for a number of tasks.
 For students it lets them take notes at school.
 They need to remember what the teacher said so that they can write it down in their own words.
 For adults, it’s when we do mental math in the supermarket to see if we have enough money to pay.